 How a deal flows

-- The Caller leads the first trick.
+- The Caller leads the first hand or "trick".

 Setup